 The fez derives its name from the place where it first was manufactured commercially, the city of Fez, in Morocco.
 Some say, the red color is to memorialize the color of blood, and the Muslim victories over Christians.
 The City of Fez formerly had a monopoly on the manufacture of the fez headdress because it controlled the juice of the berry used to color the fezzes.
 The color red may represent the blood of innocent victims, like Christians and Jews who Islam plans on subjugation.

 I haven’t annotated this quote, but anyone can find it easily.
-If one wants a good book on the real history of Fes, try LeTourneau’s Fes in the age of the Merinides.
+If one wants a good book on the real history of Fes, try Roger LeTourneau’s Fes in the Age of the Merinides.
 The University of Oklahoma Press used to sell an excellent translation of the French language original.

 Blood does run in the streets of Moroccan cities once a year.
 On Aid el-Kbir, every family that can afford it will slaughter a sheep to celebrate the sacrifice of Abraham.